Chief Don Eagle: Professional wrestling career

-Eagle began a boxing career in 1945, after a brief time working in the steel and construction industry.
-He was trained by his father, Chief Joseph War Eagle, a former Junior Heavyweight Champion.
-In his first year, Eagle competed in 22 contests and won 17.
-He beat an already established Red Dawson using a frog splash in just under 16 minutes.
-During the peak of his career in the early 1950s, Eagle became the first person to throw World Heavyweight Boxing Champion Primo Carnera off of his feet.
-He wrestled Antonino Rocca in a 60-minute draw on May 19, 1951, at the Chicago Stadium.
+Eagle began a professional wrestling career in 1945, after a brief time working in the steel and construction industry.
+He was trained by his father, Chief Joseph War Eagle.
+In his first year, Eagle competed in 22 matches and won 17.
+He defeated the established Red Dawson with a frog splash in just under 16 minutes.
+During the peak of his career in the early 1950s, Eagle became the first person to throw Primo Carnera off his feet in a wrestling match.
+He wrestled Antonino Rocca to a 60-minute draw on May 19, 1951, at Chicago Stadium.

 Controversy over AWA World Title (Boston)

 On May 23, 1950, Eagle defeated Frank Sexton in a best-of-three falls.
 Sexton was just over a year into a near-four-year reign of the Boston version of the AWA World Heavyweight Championship.

 Three days later, Eagle appeared on television without the championship belt to face Gorgeous George in another best-of-three falls match in the Chicago area.
-For the first fall, Eagle defeated George by submission.
-For the second, Eagle was counted out by referee Earl Mullihan.
-In the final fall, George managed to catch Eagle with a backyard entry cradle.
-Mullihan, who could clearly see that Eagle had a single shoulder off the mat, proceeded to administer another fast count and declared the match over.
-The crowd was furious and began to riot, throwing objects into the ring.
-Eagle punched Mullihan with considerable force while Mullihan hastened to leave the ring and the arena.
-As Mullihan ran up the aisle, Eagle hit him forcefully again between the shoulder blades.
-Eagle was suspended by the Illinois State Athletic Commission for putting his hands on a referee but managed to regain the title on August 31, 1950.
-The title was declared vacant in November 1950 due to Eagle's inactivity because of injury and was replaced by the AWA Eastern Heavyweight Title.
+Eagle won the first fall by submission, but referee Earl Mullihan counted him out in the second.
+In the deciding fall, George caught Eagle in a backyard entry cradle.
+Although Mullihan could clearly see that one of Eagle's shoulders was off the mat, he administered a rapid three-count and awarded the match to George.

+The controversial finish enraged the crowd, who began rioting by throwing dangerous objects into the ring.
+Eagle responded by striking Mullihan with a powerful punch as the referee hurried out of the ring and toward the exit.
+As Mullihan ran up the aisle, Eagle hit him again between the shoulder blades.
+The Illinois State Athletic Commission subsequently suspended Eagle for assaulting a referee.

+Despite the suspension, Eagle regained the championship on August 31, 1950.
+However, the title was declared vacant in November due to his inactivity following an injury and was subsequently replaced by the AWA Eastern Heavyweight Championship.